testing-library/testing-library-docs/docs/guide-events.md

 If an element is focused not only a focus event is dispatched.
 The active element in the document also changes as well as the previously focused element getting blurred.
-To simulate this behavior you simply replace `fireEvent` with imperative focus:
+To simulate this behavior you can simply replace `fireEvent` with imperative focus:

 ```diff
 fireEvent.focus(getByText('focus me');